DavidKrGH/BackupScript/README.md

 ```

 ### **2. Setup backup repository** ###
 - A repository must be created before use.
 This is where the incremental backups are stored.
 You can add all backup jobs to the same repository or create a separate repository for each job.
-Restic [Documentation] (https://restic.readthedocs.io/en/latest/) is used to create the backups.
-To create a repository, follow the instructions in "BackupScript>SetupInstruction>Create_Repository.txt".
+Restic [documentation] (https://restic.readthedocs.io/en/latest/) is used to create the backups.
+To create a repository, follow the instructions in "BackupScript > SetupInstruction > Create_Repository.txt".

 ### **3. (Optional) Setup remote system** ###
 - To increase the security of the backups, the repository can be transferred to a remote system or cloud.
-Rclone [Documentation] (https://rclone.org/docs/) is used for this purpose.
+Rclone [documentation] (https://rclone.org/docs/) is used for this purpose.
 Rclone offers a variety of options for connecting to a remote system or cloud.
-Before using a new connection for the first time, it must be configured according to the Rclone documentation [Configure] (https://rclone.org/docs/#configure).
+Before using a new connection for the first time, it must be configured according to the Rclone [documentation] (https://rclone.org/docs/#configure).
 If no remote backups are required, this step can be skipped.
 However, the schedule for Rclone in the backup job must then be set to "never".
-If you have decided to use a remote system, you can start the interactive setup process by following the instructions in "BackupScript>SetupInstruction>Create_Rclone_Config.txt".
+If you have decided to use a remote system, you can start the interactive setup process by following the instructions in "BackupScript > SetupInstruction > Create_Rclone_Config.txt".
 All information required for the setup process is provided by the Rclone documentation.
 Adding new connections or changing existing ones is possible at any time.

 ### **4. Setup backup job** ###
 - New backup jobs are created by configuring a job.
 A pre-filled template is provided for this purpose.
-Create a copy of the "JobTemplate" file in the "BackupScript>Jobs" directory and give it a unique name (avoid using spaces and underscores).
+Create a copy of the "JobTemplate" file in the "BackupScript > Jobs" directory and give it a unique name (avoid using spaces and underscores).
 A description of the configuration of new jobs is given in the section [Usage](#usage).
 By copying the template, any number of jobs with different configurations can be created.

 ### **4. (Optional) Setup notification** ###
 - If important events occur during the execution of a script, a notification can be sent.
 This is already prepared for the unraid notification system.
-To activate this function, the script "BackupScript>Executor>Notifier" must be opened with an editor.
+To activate this function, the script "BackupScript > Executor > Notifier" must be opened with an editor.
 Activation is done by removing the "#" at the beginning of line 100.
 "Notifier" is designed so that further interfaces for notifications can be added as functions.
 Implement the interfaces required for your needs and add the methods in the desired "Output Channel".

 ## Usage<a name="usage"></a>

 ###  Setting up a backup job ###

 Once the setup is complete, any number of backup jobs can be created.
 To quickly and easily create a backup job, a job template is provided.
-The file "JobTemplate" can be found under "BackupScript>Jobs".
+The file "JobTemplate" can be found under "BackupScript > Jobs".
 By creating a copy, the template can be customized to the desired backup job.
 For this purpose, a number of variables are available that can be used to configure the backup job.
 Please do not change the names of the variables or the range under them.
 It is also not necessary to change the files in the executor directory, with the exception of "Notifier" for setting up custom notification interfaces.

 A backup job consists of a total of four sub-processes:
 1. **Backup (Restic)** In this step, the source directory is scanned and a new snapshot is added to the repository.
 As in some cases Docker containers have to be stopped for a backup (e.g. when backing up a database), they can be stopped during the backup using a configuration file and then restarted.